Barr defends Trump before release of special counsel's Russia report

 “President Trump faced an unprecedented situation.
 As he entered into office and sought to perform his responsibilities as president, federal agents and prosecutors were scrutinizing his conduct before and after taking office and the conduct of some of his associates,” Barr said.

 “At the same time, there was relentless speculation in the news media about the president’s personal culpability.
-Yet, as he said from the beginning, there was in fact no collusion,” added Barr, one of handful of people to have seen the report.
+Yet, as he said from the beginning, there was in fact no collusion,” added Barr.

 Moments after Barr concluded his news conference, Trump posted an image of himself on Twitter surrounded by fog with the words: “No collusion.
 No obstruction.
 For the haters and the radical left Democrats - GAME OVER.”